IndiaAparicio/freedomGame/documentations/documentation.md

 ### Hygiene

-I coded many influences on the score by the `overlap()` method available in the p5-play-library.
+I coded many influences on the score by the `overlap()` method available in the p5.play-library.
 If the player is within a certain area, the score is affected accordingly.
 For a one-time boost, like in the hygiene area, I added a boolean varibael so that it only applies once.
-When leaving the area, the varibael is reset with `setTimeout()` after 20000 milliseconds, so that a new boost can take place.
+When leaving the area, the variable is reset with `setTimeout()` after 20000 milliseconds, so that a new boost can take place.

 ```javascript
 function draw() {